-The Group had net current liabilities of HK\$257,869,251 as at 31st December 2013.
-The current liabilities mainly included short term bank loans of HK\$300,791,667.
+The Group had net current liabilities of HK\$440,469,241 as at 31st December 2014.
+The current liabilities mainly included short term bank loans of HK\$462,800,000.
 Based on the Group's history of refinancing, its available banking facilities and its assets backing, the directors consider that the Group will be able to obtain sufficient financial resources so as to enable it to operate and meet its liabilities as and when they fall due.
+The directors believe that the Group will continue as a going concern and consequently prepared the consolidated financial statements on a going concern basis.